thadumi/thadumi.github.io/_posts/2020-11-21-different-ways-for-creating-a-servlet.md

 }
 ```

 For deploying a Servlet of any kind we can use the deployment descriptor.
 It is the file named web.xml, and located inside the app's WAR under `./WEB-INF/web.xml`.
-The configuration syntax is given by the (deployment descriptor schema)[https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0.html#deployment-descriptor].
+The configuration syntax is given by the [deployment descriptor schema](https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0.html#deployment-descriptor).
 The next snipet is an example of how to write the configuration for FooService.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>